Shonnard’s Nursery

 Edible Qualities

-Highland Pear is a large tree that is typically grown for its edible qualities.
+Highland Pear is a large tree that is commonly grown for its edible qualities.
 It produces large yellow oblong pears (which are botanically known as 'pomes') with a tan blush and white flesh which are usually ready for picking in early fall.
 The pears have a sweet taste and a juicy texture.

 The pears are most often used in the following ways: